 Tornadoes generally occur near the trailing edge of a thunderstorm.
 It is not uncommon to see clear, sunlit skies behind a tornado.

 Go to your basement or the lowest point of your home.
 If an underground shelter is not available, move to a small interior room or hallway on the lowest floor and get under a sturdy piece of furniture.
 Put as many walls as possible between you and the outside.

 Stay away from windows.

-Do not try to outrun a tornado in your car; leave it immediately for safe shelter.
+Do not try to outrun a tornado in your vehicle; exit the vehicle immediately for safe shelter.

 If you cannot find shelter, take cover in a ditch or other recessed area and cover your head with your hands.
 Do NOT take cover under an overpass or bridge.